pachinko2821/blog/iampachinko/content/about.md

 +++

 # All you need to know
 - Presently working with the [Web Security](https://payatu.com/web-security-testing/) team at Payatu Security Consulting.
-Involves securing client applications, and some opensource research.
-The usual stuff.
+Involves securing client applications, and some open-source research.
 - Currently have 1 year of experience with information security.

 # Certifications